 Wills and Trusts

-A will is a document that provides clear instructions for how you want your affairs and assets handled upon your death.
+What is a Will?A will is a document that provides clear instructions for how you want your affairs and assets handled upon your death.
 You will be required to name an executor and beneficiaries in this process.
 Upon your death, a standard will must be probated.
 This means that a court will supervise the division of your assets.
-Creating a will is a very necessary step in protecting your possessions and providing clear instructions for your wishes.
+Creating a will is a very necessary step in protecting your possessions and providing clear instructions for your wishes

-A trust is a legal document that clearly expresses your wishes for your assets, including dependents and heirs.
+What is a Trust?A trust is a legal document that clearly expresses your wishes for your assets, including dependents and heirs.
 One of the biggest differences with a trust is that it can bypass the probate process.
 You will select a trustee who will manage and distribute your assets and ensure your requests are fulfilled.
 A trust also allows you to create end-of-life instructions and appoint a guardian should you become incapacitated and unable to manage your affairs.
 A trust goes into effect immediately, where a will goes into effect upon your death.

-Our team can provide detailed insight and explanation on the major differences in a will and a trust.
+Contact UsOur team can provide detailed insight and explanation on the major differences in a will and a trust.
 We can also assist in determining which would be best suited or you.
 Serving clients throughout the North Georgia area, we have offices in Gainesville, Clarkesville and Cleveland for your convenience.
 For all your estate planning questions and needs, give us a call at 706-754-9231 or fill out our quick contact form for a free consultation.